 Are you starting to suspect that you may have a leaky roof?
 Have you noticed puddles of water indoors or maybe even some water stains on the walls of your commercial building?
-Hail and other extreme weather cause more than $1 billion in damages each year, and commercial roofs are particularly vulnerable.
-If you suspect that you have a roof leak, it’s worth looking into before it becomes a major problem.
-We’ll give you the inside scoop on commercial roof leaks and help you figure out if you’ve got a problem.
+Hail and other extreme weather cause more than $1 billion in structural damages each year, and commercial roof leaks are particularly costly.

 Signs of a Leaky Roof